Genre and Experimentation: Central European Cinema in Context

 Prerequisites and co-requisites

 This course is part of a two-course sequence, one in each semester.
 Students can take either part without prerequisite, or both, if they have time and interest.
 Films, lectures, and readings will be different in both semesters.
-The first semester will focus intensely on Visegrad- Czech, Slovak, Hungarian, and Polish film.
+This semester will focus intensely on the Visegrad region: Czech, Slovak, Hungarian, and Polish film.
 The second will focus on a wider range of film movements and traditions (both avant-garde and popular) which have shaped Central European Cinema from within.

 While this syllabus gives a fairly accurate portrayal of the material we will cover, additional material may be assigned (and assigned material may be dropped or altered) at any time as the semester progresses, in order to better suit the needs and interests of the class.